amanda-araujo/poo-cpp/README.md

 # Object-Orientated Programming
 Content: Code developed while learning concepts of OOP and its implementation in C++.
-On the PDF file "Object-Oriented Programming" there is a compilation of basic concepts and a resume of what has been done.
+On the PDF file "Object_Oriented_Programming.pdf" there is a compilation of basic concepts and a resume of what has been done.

 Topics covered studying Object-Oriented Programming with C++:
 - Objects